Rismosch/ris_engine/README.md

 cargo test
 ```

 Alternatively, to run **much** more extensive tests, you can run the command below.
-Note that this may take several muinutes.
+Note that this may take several minutes.

 ```bash
 cargo run -p cli pipeline all